Cross-Domain Multi-Person Human Activity Recognition via Near-Field Wi-Fi Sensing: Evaluations

 \subsection{Overall Performance}

 To evaluate the overall performance of our \name framework, we analyze activity recognition accuracy and compare it with representative baselines.
-Since no existing approaches can be directly applied to this novel Wi-Fi sensing task and dataset, we adopt widely used methods from three aspects, namely class-sensitive learning, data augmentation, and module optimization, as baselines~\cite{zhang2023deep}.
-Specifically: \begin{itemize} \item Class-sensitive Learning: During both the PT and FT stages, the softmax loss is reweighted across categories to balance uneven gradients, while label smoothing is applied to mitigate overconfident predictions, thereby improving recognition of activities without FT samples. \item Data Augmentation: A generative model is trained on cluster centers derived from abundant source domain data during the PT stage, and subsequently generates absent-category samples from limited target domain data in the FT stage to enhance HAR performance. \item Module Optimization: A scale-invariant cosine classifier~\cite{wu2021adversarial} is employed in both PT and FT stages to eliminate the effect of feature and weight scales by constraining vectors on a hypersphere.
+Since no existing approaches, to the best of our knowledge, can be directly applied to this unique task in our novel multi-person Wi-Fi sensing system, we adopt widely used methods from three aspects~\cite{zhang2023deep}, namely class-sensitive learning, data augmentation, and module optimization, as baselines.
+Specifically: \begin{itemize} \item Class-sensitive Learning: During both the PT and FT stages, the softmax loss is reweighted across categories to balance uneven gradients~\cite{park2021influence}, while label smoothing is applied to mitigate overconfident predictions, thereby improving recognition of activities without FT samples. \item Data Augmentation: A generative model~\cite{liu2025efficient} is trained on cluster centers derived from abundant source domain data during the PT stage, and subsequently generates absent-category samples from limited target domain data in the FT stage to enhance HAR performance. \item Module Optimization: A scale-invariant cosine classifier~\cite{wu2021adversarial} is employed in both PT and FT stages to eliminate the effect of feature and weight scales by constraining vectors on a hypersphere.
 During the FT stage, $\mathcal{D}^{\mathrm{FT}}$ and $\tilde{\mathcal{D}}^{\mathrm{PT}}$ are jointly sampled to promote intra-class similarity and inter-class dissimilarity within each batch, thereby enhancing the feature extractor. \end{itemize} To ensure a fair comparison, all baselines are trained on the data processed according to Section~\ref{ssec:sys_time}, using the basic neural network model presented in Section~\ref{ssec:sys_pt}.
 RT and HS, two activities inherently difficult to collect, are treated as categories without available samples during the FT stage.

 We sequentially designate the data from 56 different subjects as the target domain and compute their overall HAR performance, as shown in Fig.~\ref{fig:overall}.
 It can be observed from Fig.~\ref{sfig:overall_our} that after FT with our \name framework, the overall recognition accuracy reaches approximately 90.4\%.
 The categories with only a few FT samples achieve an average accuracy of about 91.4\%, while the categories without FT samples, namely RT and HS, attain an average accuracy of approximately 86.3\%.
 The RT and HS exhibit an improvement of about 56.8\% over the approximately 29.5\% accuracy shown in Fig.~\ref{sfig:FT_miss}, demonstrating the feasibility of our \name.